-l.
+k.
 Leases

-On January 1, 2019 the Company adopted ASU No. 2016-02, Leases (Topic 842), The Company determines if an arrangement is a lease at inception.
+The Company determines if an arrangement is a lease at inception.
 Balances related to operating leases are included in operating lease right-of-use ("ROU") assets and operating lease liabilities in the consolidated balance sheets.

 ROU assets represent the Company's right to use an underlying asset for the lease term and lease liabilities represent the Company's obligation to make lease payments arising from the lease.
-Operating lease ROU assets and liabilities are recognized as of the commencement date based on the present value of lease payments over the lease term.
+Operating lease ROU assets are recognized as the lease liability, adjusted for lease incentives received and prepayments made.
+Lease liabilities are recognized at the present value of the future lease payments at the lease commencement date.
 The Company's lease terms may include options to extend or terminate the lease when it is reasonably certain that the Company will exercise that option.
 The discount rate for the lease is the rate implicit in the lease unless that rate cannot be readily determined.
-As the Company's leases do not provide an implicit rate, the Company's uses its estimated incremental borrowing rate based on the information available at the commencement date in determining the present value of lease payments.
+As the Company's lease do not provide an implicit rate, the Company's uses its estimated incremental borrowing rate based on the information available at the commencement date in determining the present value of lease payments.
 Lease expense for lease payments is recognized on a straight-line basis over the lease term (see also note 2aa).